 - Blood flow through the breast area

 - Blood vessels in the breast area

 Consult your health care provider with any questions and concerns.

 What the risks are

 MRI contains no radiation.
 To date, no side effects from the magnetic fields and radio waves have been reported.

 The most common type of contrast (dye) used is gadolinium.
 It is very safe.
 Allergic reactions to the substance rarely occur.
-However, gadolinium can be harmful to patients with kidney problems who require dialysis.
-If you have kidney problems, please tell your health care provider before the test.
+Gadolinium can be harmful to patients with kidney problems who require dialysis.
+If you have kidney problems, tell your health care provider before the test.

 The strong magnetic fields created during an MRI can make heart pacemakers and other implants not work as well.
 It can also cause a piece of metal inside your body to move or shift.